Discover Norway through scenic film locations

 The hotel, including the spa area, where most of the scenes were shot, was designed by Norwegian architects Jensen & Skodvin.
 On the small terrace in front of the spa, Caleb meets Nathan for the very first time.
 From the whirlpool of this very spa, guests can enjoy excellent views of the river and the impressive mountain scenery.

-Of course, a few scenes of Ex Machina were shot in the studio and in a private house.
+Naturally, a few scenes in Ex Machina were shot in a studio and in a private house.
 But the meadow where the helicopter drops Caleb as well as the spot at the river where Ava waits for the helicopter, are both just a short walk away from the spa in Valldal.

 9. Harry Potter and the Half-Blood Prince

-The magical world of the famous wizard Harry Potter is mostly shot in the UK, but one scene in Harry Potter and the Half-Blood Prince was filmed in Norway.
+Although the magical world of the famous wizard Harry Potter is mostly shot in the UK, one scene in Harry Potter and the Half-Blood Prince was filmed in Norway.

 The Rauma Railway near the village of Bjorli served as a backdrop for the train ride on board the Hogwarts Express through a snowy landscape in Harry Potter and the Half-Blood Prince, the sixth film in the series.